heig/GrocyToBring/README.md

 Now simply run the container:

-`docker run  --rm --name run-grocy-to-bring grocy-to-bring`
+`docker run --env-file .env --rm --name run-grocy-to-bring grocy-to-bring`

 You can add it to your crontab e.g. and have it run every morning at 8:10:

-`10 8 * * * sudo docker run --rm --name run-grocy-to-bring grocy-to-bring 2>&1 | /usr/bin/logger -t GrocyToBring`
+`10 8 * * * sudo docker run --env-file /home/admin/GrocyToBring/.env --rm --name run-grocy-to-bring grocy-to-bring 2>&1 | /usr/bin/logger -t GrocyToBring`

 # Known Issues
 Currently no special chars like "%" work in BRING.
 Therefore I implemented a helper function to replace "%" with "Prozent".
 You can change this in .env (__PERCENTREPLACE__) for another language.